 I have created a separate post for this enlightenment story, translated by Jeffrey Broughton in his Ch’an Whip Anthology, because my first post, Enlightenment experiences of Zen masters, was already too long, and because this one includes the taking of vows and successful koan practice.

 Gaofeng arrived at his monastery resolved in his mind that he would die to the world within three years.
-Making a vow to awaken withing a specific period of time is very effective, and in fact he had his awakening at the end of the three years.
-He then made a new vow to throw away any ambitions he might have had for his life, even if it meant becoming a ‘stupid Han’, in order to pursue the one great matter to ultimate clarity.
+Making a vow to awaken within a specific period of time is very effective, and in fact he had an awakening at the end of the three years.
+He then made a new vow to throw away any ambitions he might have had for his life, even if it meant becoming a “stupid Han,” a nobody, in order to attain the ultimate clarity.

-Broughton uses the expression ‘the man in charge’ to translate a metaphysical concept of the Self that Lin-chi (Gaofeng was of his lineage) called the ‘true man of no rank” (Gaofeng was of Lin-chi’s lineage).
-Elsewhere in this blog I changed Broughton’s ‘man in charge’ to ‘superior man’ or ‘higher self’; and in essence it is the Self that you really are.
+Broughton uses the expression “the man in charge” to translate a metaphysical concept of the Self that Lin-chi called the “true man of no rank” (Gaofeng was of Lin-chi’s lineage).
+Elsewhere in this blog I changed Broughton’s “man in charge” to “superior man” or “higher self,” and this is the Self that you really are.
 This Self is not a larger version of your ego-self, but Atman (Hindu) or Mind (Chinese), which encompasses all that there is.
-There is only one, viviktadharma, and you are it.
+There is only one “I”—viviktadharma—and you are it.

 Chan Master Gaofeng Yuan of Mount Tianmu (1238-1295)